Audiosutras/getdat/docs/READMe.md

 ```

 ## Ebook
 Search and download an ebook available through [Anna's Archive](https://annas-archive.org/).
-You think of this command as "headless" Anna's Archive
+You can think of this command as "headless" Anna's Archive

 <div align="center">
     <img